GeomScale/volesti/include/sos/README.md

 * Add multivariate support
 * Implement Lagrange polynomials more efficiently (or find C++ library with sufficient precision.)
 * Speed up with Intel MKL (considering it is not open source we might not use it !?) or other high-performance library
-* Benchmarking with alfonso, SOSTOOLS, MOSEK, SeDuMi
+* Benchmarking with alfonso, SOSTOOLS, MOSEK (SDP and the new Nonsymmetric cone solver), SeDuMi
 * Implementation/inspiration from  [4].
 In particular interesting are:
     * Positive definite rescaling matrix for added stability and monotonicity
     * Combining Predictor- and Corrector steps.